 - The materials include the practice of daily phonics skills in isolation.
-Within the warm-up of the daily lesson cycle, students in grade 2 will substitute sounds or segment words in teacherread word lists.
+Within the warm-up of the daily lesson cycle, students in grade 3 will substitute sounds or segment words in teacherread word lists.
 They will go on to learn new phonics skills and apply them in isolation through dictation routines for words.
-Finally, the lesson allows for the practice of sounds and skills in context through transfer slides that include lists of words and rules and decodable texts that allow the application of the daily skill.
-For example, grade 2 and grade 3 "Lesson 28, Short and Long Vowels," provides a warm-up script for deleting initial phonemes and segmenting five phonemes.
+Finally, the lesson allows for the practice of sounds and skills in context through transfer slides that include lists of words and rules and decodable texts that will enable the application of the daily skill.
+For example, grade 2/3, "Lesson 103, Sounds of /zh/: -ure," provides a warm-up script for deleting and substituting initial phonemes.
 In this script, all words are stated in isolation.
-The lesson introduces the new skill, and students are prompted to decode the slides with short and long vowel examples in isolation.
-Later, during "Whole-Class Transfer," students will decode slides and skill words in isolation and common sight words.
+The lesson goes on to introduce the new skill, and students are prompted to decode words in isolation, such as close, and then mark and decode again when the word is changed to closure.
+Later, during "Whole-Class Transfer," students will decode slides, skill words, and common sight words in isolation.
 They conclude this lesson section by decoding the skill words in the context of a short text.
 These same routines are repeated throughout the program on days new skills are taught.
 Another example, "Lesson 40: Another Sound for G: Initial and Phonetic Skill 4," is in the Student Transfer Book: Book 1.
-The transfer activities provide opportunities to word map, read words with the targeted skill(s) in isolation, review and read some words from the most common word list, and read words with the targeted skill(s) in sentences and a short passage. - The lessons provided within the "Lesson Toolkit" allow teachers to "adjust instruction and reteaching" as necessary.
-The "Lesson Toolkit" lessons indicate which lessons they correlate with in grade 2.
-These lessons include an opportunity to practice phonics skills through soundspelling wall practice, building and marking words, and word chains.
-The lessons also include decodable passages and sentences. - The materials include practicing phonics skills both in isolation and through decodable texts.
-The materials include whole-class transfer cards and whole-class decodable passages in "Part 3" of the "Lesson Preview."
-The materials include a "Transfer Routines" tab under the "Lesson Summary" that includes a document titled "Grade 2 Groups and Centers Routines."
-This document provides support at varying levels for students to continue to practice phonics skills in isolation and through decodable texts.
-The instructional materials include printable decodable readers used to practice the phonics and reading skills taught in context.
-These decodable books are used in guided and independent reading, so teachers demonstrate skills and monitor student application of those skills.
+The transfer activities provide opportunities to word map, read words with the targeted skill(s) in isolation, review and read some words from the most common word list, and read words with the targeted skill(s) in sentences and a short passage. - The instructional materials include printable decodable readers, which are used to practice taught phonics and reading skills in context.
+These decodable books are also used in guided and independent reading, so teachers can demonstrate skills and monitor student application of those skills.
+The materials include whole-class transfer cards and whole-class decodable passages in "Part 3" of the "Lesson Preview." - The materials include practicing phonics skills in isolation and through decodable texts.
+The materials include a "Transfer Routines" tab under the "Lesson Summary" that includes a document titled "Grade 3 Groups and Centers Routines."
+This document includes support at varying levels for students to continue to practice phonics skills in isolation and through decodable texts.

-The lessons provided within the "Lesson Toolkit" allow teachers to "adjust instruction and reteaching" as necessary.
-The "Lesson Toolkit" lessons indicate which lessons they correlate with in grade 2.
-These lessons include an opportunity to practice phonics skills through soundspelling wall practice, building and marking words, and word chains.
+• The lessons provided within the "Lesson Toolkit" allow teachers to "adjust instruction and reteaching" as necessary.
+3. These lessons include an opportunity to practice phonics skills through sound-spelling wall practice, building and marking words, and word chains.
 The lessons also include decodable passages and sentences.